apexDev37/apexDev37/README.md

 - 👋 Hi, I’m Eugene
 - 👀 I’m interested in writing history with code, and decentralizing everything
-- 🌱 I’m currently learning Django and VueJs for Full-stack Web Development
+- 🌱 I’m currently completeing a Nano Degree with Udacity for Full-stack Web Development
 - 💞️ I’m looking to collaborate on projects all over the world
-- 📫 How to reach me, mail: mwangi.em37@gmail.com ...
-Twitter and LinkedIn pending
+- 📫 How to reach me, mail: mwangi.em37@gmail.com

 <!---
 apexDev37/apexDev37 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.